hsam-2021/deepfake-detection/README.md

 ##  Future Scope

 ### Below are some ideas that can improve the face detection
-- [ ]  Use cut out technique to improve the deepfake detection as the deepfake creation gets better the detection technique also needs to improve.
+- [ ]  Use cut out technique to improve the deepfake detection.
 - [ ] Deploying the applications in free cloud.

 ## Acknowledgement